Bilinear structures of the fourth-order lattice Gel'fand-Dikii equations: Casoratian solutions and -extended GD-4 type equations

 which completes the proof.

 \end{proof}

 Finally, as for one-soliton and two-soliton solutions, we briefly provide them through the following Remark.

-\begin{remark} Since the column vector $\Ph$ used to define the Caosratians in \eqref{eq:ss-A21d} is still formulated by the CES \eqref{CES-B2}, it will share the same expressions as listed in Sec.\ref{sec-3-3}.
+\begin{remark} Since the column vector $\Ph$ used to define the Caosratians in \eqref{eq:ss-A21d} is still formulated by the equation set \eqref{CES-B2}, it will share the same expressions as listed in Sec.\ref{sec-4-1-3}.
+Solutions can be given through \eqref{A21-tran'}.
 For one-soliton solution of the system \eqref{eq:A21-o2}, $u'_{0}$ and $u'_{1,0}$ are the same as \eqref{B2-1ss}, and in addition,

 where $\tau_1$, $\rho_{i,j}$ and $\zeta_{i,j}$ are defined as in \eqref{3.30}.